School Based Research Projects - Warakirri College

 Project Overview

-This research project was developed to identify, implement and evaluate strategies that will enable vulnerable senior students to improve their ability to read, comprehend and evaluate the texts required for them to complete their schooling and successfully navigate post-school life.
+This research project was developed to identify, implement and evaluate strategies for improving vulnerable senior students’ ability to read, comprehend and evaluate texts required to complete their schooling and successfully navigate post-school life.

-The research is being conducted in two distinct tiers based on the first two levels of intensity in the Response to Intervention model.
-In Tier 1, the research focuses on the impact of classroom level strategies for Year 10 students.
-Data about student engagement is being collected through teacher observations of the classroom and by students who complete a checklist.
-In Tier 2, the research focuses on the role of speech pathology in small group literacy interventions for targeted Year 11 students.
+The research was conducted in two distinct tiers based on the first two levels of intensity in the Response to Intervention model.
+In Tier 1, the research focused on the impact of classroom level strategies for Year 10 students.
+Data about student engagement was collected through teacher observations of the classroom and by students who completed a checklist.
+In Tier 2, the research focused on the role of speech pathology in literacy interventions for targeted Year 11 students.

-Pre and post tests are administered to help assess the impact of the interventions, including:
+Pre and post tests were administered to help assess the impact of the interventions, including:

 • Depression Anxiety Stress Scales (DASS) for assessing mental health